metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 Resolving deltas: 100% (870/870), done.
 ```

-Before starting to deploy our Metal³ environment, it makes sense to detail a series of scripts inside the library folder that will be sourced in every step of the installation process.
+Before starting to deploy the Metal³ environment, it makes sense to detail a series of scripts inside the library folder that will be sourced in every step of the installation process.
 They are called *shared libraries*.

 ```sh
 [alosadag@eko1:~]$ ls -1 metal3-dev-env/lib/